-\section{Hypothesis Testing}
+\subsection{Hypothesis Testing}

 In a LAGO study, a primary objective is to test the null hypothesis of no overall intervention effect.
-The null hypothesis is written as $H_0: \B_A = 0$, which can be tested using Wald-type tests, and these methods are applicable due to the asymptotic normality of $\widehat{\B}$ proven in Section 3.2.
+The null hypothesis is $H_0: \B_A = 0$, which can be tested using Wald-type tests, and these methods are applicable due to the asymptotic normality of $\widehat{\B}$ proven in Section 3.2.
 Rejection of the null hypothesis $H_0$ indicates evidence of a non-zero intervention effect in the presence of confounding by indication.

-Alternatively, in a randomized controlled LAGO trial, let R denote the treatment assignment indicator (R = 1 for intervention, R = 0 for control).
+Alternatively, in a randomized controlled LAGO trial, let R denote the intervention assignment indicator (R = 1 for intervention, R = 0 for control).
 The primary hypothesis test is $H_0: \B_A = 0$.
 Under this null hypothesis, the intervention components have no effect on outcomes, eliminating confounding by indication since the choice of intervention $\A^{(k)}$ becomes irrelevant for the distributions of the outcomes.
-The observed outcome model under the null hypothesis reduces to $Y_{ij}^{(k)} = \gamma_j + \eta \cdot \mathbbm{1}[k = 2] + \epsilon_{ij}^{(k)}$.
-Thus, we can test whether $\delta = 0$ in the full model $Y_{ij}^{(k)} = \delta \cdot \text{R} + \gamma_j + \eta \cdot \mathbbm{1}[k = 2] + \epsilon_{ij}^{(k)}$, for which $\delta$ represents the treatment effect comparing the intervention and the control groups.
+The observed outcome model under the null hypothesis reduces to $Y_{ijt}^{(k)} = \gamma_j + \eta \cdot \mathbbm{1}[k = 2] + \epsilon_{ijt}^{(k)}$.
+Thus, we can test whether $\delta = 0$ in the full model $Y_{ijt}^{(k)} = \delta \cdot \text{R} + \gamma_j + \eta \cdot \mathbbm{1}[k = 2] + \epsilon_{ijt}^{(k)}$, for which $\delta$ represents the intervention effect comparing the intervention and the control groups.
 Under $H_0$ in the full model, we have $\delta = 0$ since the intervention components have no effect.
-The inclusion of centre fixed effects $\gamma_j$ is important as they account for baseline heterogeneity across centres that could otherwise bias the test for an intervention effect.
-Furthermore, under the null hypothesis, stage 1 and stage 2 outcomes are conditionally independent given centre characteristics $\overline{\BoldZ}$ as the stage 2 intervention cannot influence outcomes when treatment effects are absent. $\widetilde{H}_0: \delta = 0$ can be tested with standard methods for testing any difference between the treatment and the control groups, with rejection indicating that at least some implementation of the intervention package has a statistically significant effect on outcomes.
+The inclusion of fixed center effects $\gamma_j$ is important as they account for baseline heterogeneity across centers that could otherwise bias the test for an intervention effect.
+Furthermore, under the null hypothesis, stages 1 and 2 outcomes are conditionally independent given center characteristics $\overline{\BoldZ}$ as the stage 2 intervention cannot influence outcomes when intervention effects are absent. $\widetilde{H}_0: \delta = 0$ can be tested with standard methods for testing any difference between the intervention and the control groups, with rejection indicating that at least some implementation of the intervention package has a statistically significant effect on outcomes.

-\section{Confidence Sets and Confidence Bands}
+\subsection{Confidence Sets and Confidence Bands}